YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 How would I restart a normal routine?

-If the scalp is ready, I would restart with a small amount of mild shampoo, warm water, and light fingertip contact.
-I would rinse longer than usual because leftover product can mimic flakes or cause itching.
-I would pat dry and leave the scalp alone.
-I would not add conditioner, styling products, oil, minoxidil, and medicated shampoo on the same day.
+If the scalp is ready, restart with a small amount of mild shampoo, warm water, and light fingertip contact.
+Rinse longer than usual because leftover product can mimic flakes or cause itching.
+Pat dry and leave the scalp alone.
+Do not wash repeatedly in the same day because the scalp feels flaky, and do not add conditioner, styling products, oil, minoxidil, and medicated shampoo all at once.

 If your clinic gave you a longer baby shampoo period, follow that instruction unless your clinic reviews your scalp and changes it.
-A patient with thick scabs at day 14 is not the same as a patient whose scalp is clean at day 10.
-A patient with dermatitis history is not the same as a patient with no scalp condition.
+Thick scabs at day 14 are not the same as clean skin at day 10.
+A history of dermatitis is not the same as a scalp with no previous condition.
 The same calendar can lead to different advice.

 Keep the clinic plan as the reference point

-I do not want patients frightened by ordinary shampoo forever.
-I also do not want them treating day 10 or day 14 as permission to scrub, experiment, or ignore warning signs.
+Ordinary shampoo should not frighten you forever.
+It also should not turn day 10 or day 14 into permission to scrub, experiment, or ignore warning signs.
 Normal shampoo can come back gradually when the scalp is ready, but the return should be boring, gentle, and easy to reverse.